bytes2pro/npm-client-package-template/docs/troubleshooting.md

 - Verify `NPM_TOKEN` is set in repo secrets and has publish rights to `@your-scope`.
 - For public scoped packages, ensure `publishConfig.access: "public"` in each `package.json`.

+> Please raise an issue if you think we missed anything important in this template.